 Each semester, all online classes are checked for updates.
-You’ll be given around 15 to 20 courses to review.
+You’ll be given around 20 to 30 courses to review.
 If you find things missing or that need updating, the instructor should be contacted to fix.
 If it is something simple like a typo or a broken link, and you have access, please fix.
-As of Spring 2018, we’re using AirTable to manage course assignments.
+We usE AirTable to manage course assignments.
 Airtable is a spreadsheet-database hybrid, with the features of a database but applied to a spreadsheet.

 Contact Brant email@example.com to get access.